 Marble Arch Caves UNESCO Global Geopark Fermanagh

-The Geopark boasts over 50 stunning sites including breath-taking viewpoints, magical waterfalls, wonderful wetlands and fantastic forests; with key sites including the mystical Cavan Burren Park, Lough Navar Forest, Shannon Pot (all of which are open year round) and the world famous Marble Arch Caves (open mid-March – October).
+The Geopark boasts over 50 stunning sites including breath-taking viewpoints, magical waterfalls, wonderful wetlands and fantastic forests; with key sites including the mystical Cavan Burren Park, Lough Navar Forest, Shannon Pot, the world famous Marble Arch Caves, and the Instagram-famous Cuilcagh Boardwalk.

-Combine this rich abundance of heritage with the very best of facilities and it becomes obvious why the Marble Arch Caves Global Geopark is the perfect location for an activity holiday or just to relax and enjoy beautiful scenery.
+Rich in an abundance of heritage and nature, it also boasts the very best of facilities and it is obvious why the Marble Arch Caves Global Geopark is the perfect location for an activity holiday or just to relax and enjoy beautiful scenery.
 Given the spectacular and unique landscapes the Geopark has to offer, it is hardly surprising that outdoor recreational facilities are an extremely important part of the Geopark.
 The vast expanses of open water and the rugged landscapes lend themselves effortlessly to an array of diverse water and land based activities where there is something to suit everyone regardless of their interests.

 • Caves re-opening 20th July